-Viewpoints.ai is built by Stanford media psychologists who spent their careers measuring how people respond to messages, products, and stories.
-That science now powers synthetic audiences for brands, trial teams, and researchers.
+Viewpoints.ai is built by Stanford media psychologists who spent their careers measuring how people respond to evidence, messages, and stories.
+That science now powers simulated juries for trial teams and insurers, and simulated audience panels for consumer research.

 For decades, knowing how an audience would react meant recruiting panels, fielding surveys, and waiting weeks for results that answered one question at a time.
 Our team spent those decades running that research, at Stanford and inside companies like Google, Waymo, and Microsoft Research, and watched decisions get made without it because the answers arrived after the deadline.

-He holds a Stanford Ph.D. in Human-Computer Interaction (Communication).
-His media psychology research has drawn 2,500+ citations and has been covered in Sports Illustrated, Psychology Today, and CNBC.
+He holds a Stanford Ph.D. in Human-Computer Interaction.
+His media psychology research has been cited over 2,700 times and has been covered in Sports Illustrated, Psychology Today, and CNBC.

 Avery served as SVP and General Counsel of the AAA Automobile Club of Southern California and its Interinsurance Exchange from 2002 to 2019, supervising more than 100 in-house attorneys and staff across transactional, regulatory, corporate governance, and litigation matters, including all class action, employment, and insurance claims litigation.